clearlinux/autospec/README.rst

   * make: Run ``make`` followed by ``make install``, skipping configure.
 Note that this is the fallback build pattern in case no other build patterns are autodetected
-  * distutils: Only build the Pythonic package with Python 2
   * distutils3: Only build the Pythonic package with Python 3
-  * distutils23: Build the Pythonic package using both Python 2 and Python 3
   * meson: Build package with Meson/Ninja
   * golang: Build Go package
   * godep: A go dependency-only package